 Simplify your goals to make your workflow run smoother.

 42. Embrace Commitment

-I’ve basically already said this, but do something and then leave it.
+I’ve already said this, but do something, finish it and then leave it.
 Commit.
-A mixdown should not take two months!
+While a mix doesn’t have to be done in a day, a mixdown should not take two months!

 Like I said earlier in the article – you should devote time to this.
 Not heaps, but enough.
 Because of this, it helps to be comfortable.